 There are theories about fermenting glutenous sourdough for 2-3 days that makes it safe for celiac diets, but this is definitely not for a celiac diet.
 It is hard to understand how gluten can be removed over a period of days.
 It is great for gluten sensitivity though.

 With repeat feedings of flour and water, fermentation will take place and the natural yeast will grow to make your bread rise.

 Make sure you keep your starter in a glass jar (500 ml size will work) and do not use metal, because the acidity in the starter will react with the metal.
 I believe stainless steel is fine.
 Keep your temperature constant and between 20 to 28°C and be consistent with the type of flour you use.

 - 20 g brown rice flour

-- 20 g corn flour (not corn starch) or millet, quinoa or buckwheat
+- 20 g buckwheat or millet, or corn flour (not corn starch) or quinoa

 - 50 mls non chlorinated water (You could substitute about 10 ml of water with kefir water or plain, raw kombucha)

 In a glass jar – vigorously mix all ingredients with a wooden spoon to aerate.
 Adjust the water or flour amounts if your starter is too dry or too runny.
 The amounts don’t have to be exact.
 Keep covered at room temperature, with a tight mesh cloth, or paper towel with an elastic band to keep it in place.
 Leave at a constant temperature at 20 to 28°C. If your house is cool you can leave the starter in your oven with the light turned on.

 DO NOT TURN ON YOUR OVEN!

 Make sure fruit flies can not get through the cover.

 Keep feeding 40 g of the starter on a regular schedule, twice daily, until it has grown in size by 30-50%￼ and is bubbly, with a mild yeasty smell.